 Criminalization as the new slavery

-The title of the documentary comes from the 13th Amendment to the U.S. Constitution.
-Passed by Congress on January 31, 1865, the 13th amendment abolished slavery in the United States.
+The documentary's title comes from the 13th Amendment to the U.S. Constitution.
+Passed by Congress on January 31, 1865, the amendment abolished slavery in the United States.
 Still, it stipulated that “Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States.”

-It essentially meant that except for criminals, everyone else is free.
+It essentially meant that, except for criminals, everyone else was free.
 This opened the door for the mass criminalization of the black population in a deliberate effort to use formerly enslaved people to rebuild the economy of the South after the Civil War.
 Black men and boys were arrested for extremely minor crimes like loitering or vagrancy.

 As iconic civil rights activist Angela Davis mentions in the documentary, “the prison industrial complex relies historically on the inheritances of slavery.”